-The major business of the Company is the development and manufacturing of various hinges which applied in Note book · All in one PC · LCD Monitor · LCD TV, etc..The operating Revenue is the main indicator for the investor to evaluate the financial and business performance of the Company.
+The major business of the Group is the development and manufacturing of various hinges which are applied in computer, communication and consumer electronics, etc. The Operating Revenue is the main indicator for the investor to evaluate the financial and business performance of the Group.
 Therefore, it has been identified as a key audit matter.